borkshop/js/jspit/stream.md

 ## WIP

-Adding a basic item system to the BSP demo, to enable digging.
+Wrote a basic handy proc with a digging pickaxe in the BSP demo, need to at least afford UI before "done".

 ## Done

+Made a few minor fixes to new proc work, revealed by bsp digging: ignore mover procs when collecting object actions; fix kindedness of class-named tiles;
+added an assignProcs convenience function.

+Fixed broken forest build, due to `cdom/procgen` imporing `cdom/tiles` instead of `./tiles`.

 Fixed object interaction action button collection.